-74. Providers should include in their procedures information on the possible penalties that can be imposed on students, and an indication of likely penalties for particular types or severity of offence.

-- 75. The decision maker should give reasons for the penalty selected.
+- 149. Providers should include in their procedures information on the possible penalties that can be imposed on students.
+It should include an indication of the penalties likely to apply in different circumstances, depending on the type of offence and its seriousness. - 150.
+The decision maker should give reasons for the penalty selected.
 They should explain why any lesser penalty was not suitable.
-It is good practice for the decision maker to go through the range of penalties available and consider each one from the lowest to the most severe and to record that they have done so.
-If the misconduct is so serious that the most severe penalty is the only option then the decision maker should explain why that is. - 76.
+It is good practice for the decision maker to go through the range of penalties available for the type of misconduct, consider each one, and record that they have done so.
+If the misconduct is so serious that the most severe penalty is the only option then the decision maker should explain why that is. - 151.
 Decision makers should bear in mind that being found guilty of a disciplinary offence might have more serious implications for some students.
-For example, a penalty limiting a student's progression may have an unintended impact on a student with a deteriorating health condition or an international student's visa status.
+For example, a penalty that involves a period away from their studies may have an unintended impact on a student with a deteriorating health condition or an international student's visa status.
 The decision maker should explain how they have taken these implications into account, as well as the student's extenuating circumstances and other mitigating factors.